Ta1sty/Bachelorarbeit/docs/index.md

 2. Multi-level instancing
 3. [Moana island](https://disneyanimation.com/resources/moana-island-scene/)

-The latter of the three was a test to showcase usability in a real world example.
+The latter of the three was a test to showcase usability in a real-world example.
 Every scene was rendered using only raytracing, with primary, shadow, transmission and reflection rays on an RTX3060 with a resolution of 1920x1080.

 ### Level of detail